 A bittersweet last night in the Boulderado.
 At dawn, The Milkmen will ride west, with all our earthly possessions tightly packed inside a cube van.
 That's the backdrop as I faced the question of the ages—can I get lucky one more time?

 My favorite Beat Central den of iniquity has long been The Mezzanine Bar, a superb pickup spot if ever there was one.
 Patrons sink into reproductions of velvety Victorian seating, bathed in shafts of soft amber light filtering through its one-of-a-kind stained glass canopy ceiling.
 The preferred second-floor vantage point is also an ideal spot to scrutinize all the new talent wandering in the front door, slinking around the lobby, ascending the stately cherrywood staircase.
 I'm in the habit of reconnoitering the territory for signs of life before repairing to the 5th floor.

 I'm making a last lap around the mezzanine level when who should beckon me over to her faux blue velvet fainting couch but Carol Zussbaum, main squeeze of that man again, John Steinbeck IV, grandson of the esteemed Of Mice and Men author and still a big man on campus.
 Interesting.
 Carol's one Jubu it never occurred to me that I had any shot with.
 Hmm.
-I mull over a possible coupling for a millisecond before concluding that one can only be so deferential to the male children of illustrious littérateurs.
+I mull over a possible coupling for a millisecond before concluding that one can only be so deferential to the male offspring of illustrious littérateurs.

 A couple of Kamikazes later, Carol and I are clawing each other in Room 509.
 Things are going swimmingly when the old-time black rotary telephone springs to life.
 It rings and rings and rings.
 Finally, I tear myself away and pick up.